k-r-a-s-s/email-contacts-handover/README.md

-# ALLFED Email Contact Extractor
+# Email Contact Extractor

-A Python tool for extracting and analyzing contacts from Google Takeout MBOX files, specifically designed to identify Australian government contacts for organizational handovers.
+A Python tool for extracting and analyzing contacts from Google Takeout MBOX files.

 ## Overview